 Blink and you will miss this hidden gem.
 Well hidden in plain sight that you will drive right on by on the road from Christchurch to Akaroa.
 There’s a small, delightful town called Little River.
 Which hosts no river and is of questionable size.
 If you’ve driven down that way you’ve most likely stopped to use the bathroom here or obeyed the road rules and slowed down as you drive on by.
 Perhaps on your way back to Christchurch you’ll notice the huge silver, shiny silos and start cursing yourself that you didn’t stop by here earlier.

-You are doing yourself and your adventure a really big disservice by not staying at least one night here.
+You are doing yourself and your adventure a really big disservice by not staying at least one night here on your New Zealand road trip.

 Where is Little River?